 - Student reports of the number times they have used alcohol, cigarettes, e-cigarettes, and marijuana in their lifetimes

-- Student reports of the number times they have driven when they had been drinking or ridden with a driver who had been drinking in their lifetimes
+- Student reports of the number times they have driven when they had been using alcohol or drugs or ridden with a driver who had been using in their lifetimes

 - Staff reports of the extent to which, at their school, student alcohol and drug use is a problem, substance abuse prevention is an important goal, and substance use prevention education is provided